 I’m writing to you from Dubrovnik, Croatia and it’s perfect for the slow vacation paces.
 I wish to let you know that the type of traveling called slow travel is not to be missed.
 We’re all in a hurry to do this and that, see here and there and check things off.
 Our ever present or non-existent “bucket lists” need to be fulfilled!
 Slowly sipping on a divine glass of wine in old town the other night…

 My mother and I met this couple from New Hampshire who were on a bender of a trip, not my type of traveling… The longest time they spent anywhere in the last few weeks was four nights.
 They managed this by chartering private jets from services like Jettly.
 When you can jet from one spot to the next without the usual hassles of flying, you can see so much more.

 This was in Prague and they aren’t young, very close to the ripe old age of 60.
 My mother is here for two weeks .
 We’re spending 4 nights in Budva and 9 in Dubrovnik, civilized yes?
 When you practice slow travel you really let yourself marinate in the sauce, so to speak.

 Why try slow travel?

-I implore you at some time in your life to do some slow travel; go somewhere based on a great recommendation from a trustworthy source and just stay there.
-Spend your time eating local produce, strolling the streets like you have all the time in the world and if you’re in the mood to do little at all, just do that.
-There is an ever popular expression out there which is “I’ll need a vacation from this vacation”; go on a vacation where you won’t need a vacation where the vacation leaves you so rested and rejuvenated that when you return to wherever you’re from you’ll have a relaxed state of mind and hopefully, a new perspective on things.
+I implore you at some time in your life to do some slow travel.
+Go somewhere based on a great recommendation from a trustworthy source and just stay there.
+Spend your time eating local produce, strolling the streets.
+That said, slow travel can be tiring after you’ve been exploring everywhere, therefore accommodation is important.
+If you’re visiting Croatia, you should find the best resort in Croatia with cozycozy.com so you can explore to your heart’s content.
+Act like you have all the time in the world.
+If you’re in the mood to do little at all, just do that.

 Top photo is a view of Gruz Harbour from our apartment.